Nazi book burnings: American Library of Nazi Banned Books

-US urban vs. rural news reporting

-After analysing eight different newspaper excerpts from the US Holocaust Memorial Museum's History Unfolded Database, a collection of thousands of news clippings about events related to the Holocaust, certain trends became apparent.

-The United States’ reporting on the book burnings peaked after the May 10, 1933, Berlin burning but varied in coverage and approach.
-Publications from urban areas like the Miami Herald, Honolulu Star-Bulletin and the Philadelphia Inquirer, leaned towards a more critical stance on the book burnings and Nazi regime.
-The Miami Herald’s article by Walt Lippman denoted the Nazi regime as “violent in its character” and claimed that the destruction of intellectual property was an ominous sign of the Nazis’ preparation for war.
-The Honolulu Bulletin commented that Hitler’s attempt to eradicate everything non-German would be fruitless as similar attempts had failed in other “kingdoms.”
-The Philadelphia Inquirer, unusually, advocated wide-scale protest against the Nazi regime and its book burnings.
-On the other hand, the trends that appeared in rural and suburban area reporting appeared to be less critical of the Third Reich.
-Instead they were more wary and angered at the burning of US authors.
-This was seen in the Wilmington Morning News, The Ogden Utah Examiner and the Evening Herald Courier of Bristol Tennessee.
-The Tennessee newspaper described the event in a very straightforward manner, calling Goebbels the “minister of enlightenment.”
-Similarly, the Delaware Morning News described the behavior of the Germans as “childish.”

 Allied censorship during de-Nazification

 In 1946, the Allied occupation authorities drew up a list of over 30,000 titles, ranging from school books to poetry and including works by such authors as von Clausewitz.
 Millions of copies of these books were confiscated and destroyed.
 A representative of the Military Directorate admitted that the order in principle was no different from the Nazi book burnings.
 However "most observers condemned the order as a piece of unenforceable foolishness".

 Artworks were under the same censorship as other media;

 all collections of works of art related or dedicated to the perpetuation of German militarism or Nazism will be closed permanently and taken into custody.

 The directives were very broadly interpreted, leading to the destruction of thousands of paintings and thousands more were shipped to deposits in the US.
 Those confiscated paintings still surviving in US custody, As of 2007, include, for example, a painting "depicting a couple of middle aged women talking in a sunlit street in a small town".